mc-imperial/spirv-control-flow/POPL-artifact/README.md

 11:44:26: Solution saved to fleshing/test_sets/alloy/xml/test_0.xml.
 ```

-To exit the container, type `exit`.
+We advise you to leave the container runnning, as you will need to re-copy the Alloy model if you exit and restart the container.
+If you still wish to stop the container, type `exit`.

 ## The updated SPIR-V specification (Claim 1)